Authentic Lessons for 21st Century Learning

 50 Minute(s)

-Prepare students to play the game on their computers or tablets and have them play through the first two missions, which should take roughly 30 minutes.
+Move to slide 7 and introduce them to the DGBL module Perfect Strain.
+Ask students to navigate to the K20 Center Game Portal and login to have them play through the first two missions, which should take roughly 30 minutes.
 You do not need to give them further instruction here.
 The game will introduce them to its mechanics, concepts, and story.
 At this point, take time to walk around the room, observing students’ progress and helping students who are confused or stuck.

 Explain